kjm1550/kjm1550/README.md

 ## I'm a Software Developer who believes a better world has better websites

--   😄 Pronouns: he/him.
+-   😄 Pronouns: he/him/his.
--   🏢 I am the Software Developer for BuiltWorlds.
+-   🏢 I am the Senior Web Developer at Apex Fintech Solutions.
 -   ⭐ Specialize in creating engaging, accessible, and dynamic websites.
 The web should be interesting and for everyone.
--   ⚽ Interests Outside of Coding: Soccer, my two cats, board games, D&D, skiing, and home renovations.
+-   ⚽ Interests Outside of Coding: Soccer, my two cats, reading, board games, D&D, and home renovations.

 ### Connect With Me: